 Black widows are a shiny black color with a bright red hourglass symbol on the bottom of their abdomen.
 Since it is the only shiny black spider you're going to find crawling around on your property, the hourglass symbol is seldom needed for identification.

 If you see a black widow, it is likely to be in its web, which should look like a tangled mess.
 But, all of those tangles aren't an accident.
 It isn't that this is a lazy spider.
 Black widows eat larger prey than other spiders, and their webs need to be more robust than a simple sheet of tender fibers.

 Shake footwear before sliding your feet in.

 Reduce clutter in storage areas and other secluded places.

 Be cautious when going into dark, warm, and secluded locations within or around your home.
 These spiders love crawl spaces, the underside of decks, and piles of brush.

 Be cautious when turning anything over in your yard.
 Consider wearing gloves if you'll be working in the yard.

 If you see black widows on your property, and you're in our extensive service area, let the team here at Action Pest Control help.
 We help home and business owners get rid of black widow spiders.
-And spiders are one of the pests your technician will look for during a routine inspection, if you choose to sign up for year-round pest control.
+And spiders are one of the pests your technician will look for during a routine inspection if you choose to sign up for year-round pest control.

-For more information, or to set up service, reach out to us today.
+For more information, or to set up a service, reach out to us today.
 While black widows aren't necessarily dangerous, it is better when they're not around.

 Schedule Your Free Inspection